gromo.modules.growing_module.GrowingModule#

 • fan_in (int) – number of input features of the base tensor + extension

-create_layer_extensions(extension_size: int, output_extension_size: int | None = None, input_extension_size: int | None = None, output_extension_init: str = 'copy_uniform', input_extension_init: str = 'copy_uniform') None[source]#
+create_layer_extensions(extension_size: int, output_extension_size: int | None = None, input_extension_size: int | None = None, output_extension_init: str = 'copy_uniform', input_extension_init: str = 'copy_uniform', neuron_pairing: Literal['vv_z_negz'] | None = None, rescaling: Literal['default_vt', 'vt_constraint_old_shape', 'vt_constraint_new_shape'] | None = None, noise_ratio: float = 0.001) None[source]#

 Create extension for layer input and output.

-Create the layer input and output extensions of given sizes.
 Allow to have different sizes for input and output extensions, this is useful for example if you connect a convolutional layer to a linear layer.

 Parameters:

-• extension_size (int) – size of the extension to create
+• extension_size (int) – Size of the extension to create.

-• output_extension_size (int | None) – size of the output extension to create, if None use extension_size
+• output_extension_size (int | None) – Size of the output extension to create, if None use extension_size.

-• input_extension_size (int | None) – size of the input extension to create, if None use extension_size
+• input_extension_size (int | None) – Size of the input extension to create, if None use extension_size.

 Notes